Lord Kitchener (calypsonian): Family

-In 1952, he met his future wife, Elsie Lines.
+In 1952, Kitchener met his future wife, Elsie Lines.
 They married in 1953, and lived for a period in Manchester where Kitchener ran a nightclub.
-Together, they adopted a baby, to be named Tyrone Roberts, and the three of them moved back to Trinidad.
-They divorced in 1968.
-He later partnered with Valerie Green and had children (Christian, Kernel, Quweina and Kirnister Roberts), and also had a relationship with Betsy Pollard.
+The couple adopted a baby named Tyrone Roberts, and the family of three moved back to Trinidad.
+Kitchener and Elsie divorced in 1968.
+He later partnered with Valerie Green with whom he had four children (Christian, Kernel, Quweina and Kirnister Roberts), and had a relationship with Betsy Pollard.

-Kitchener's son Kernal Roberts is also a performer, playing drums for soca band Traffik in the 90's and then in the early 2000s, Xtatik.
+Kitchener's son Kernal Roberts is also a performer, playing drums for soca band Traffik in the 1990s and for Xtatik in the early 2000s.
 He was also their musical director and is a composer of multiple Soca Monarch and Road March titles.